lead-innovator/gas-react-app/README.md

 This project creates a react version of Klotski game running on Google Web using Google Apps Script.
-The game interface includes a timer to track each game duration, and on game completion, written to a google spreadsheet, which can be retrieved and displayed.
+The game interface includes a timer to track each game duration, and on game completion, the timing is written to a google spreadsheet, which can later be retrieved and displayed.

 The project adapted from a Klotski game written in react:
 [Japanese Klotski Puzzle](https://github.com/ziqingW/Japan-klotski).